-- 9. Remove the introduced error. - 10.
-Introduce a new error by changing the name of the remote interface to HelloWorld2. - 11.
+- 9. Remove the introduced error, compile and redeploy. - 10.
+Introduce a new error by changing the name of the remote interface to Helloworld2. - 11.
 Answer the same question as before, find out the right answer, explain it (why are the answer not the same for this error and the previous one?).